Skip to content

 • Q1: What are you measuring? → Behavior occurrence

-• Q2b: Can you count each instance? → Yes, tantrums have clear starts and stops
+• Q2b: Can you count each instance? → Yes, episodes have a clear start and a 30-second end criterion

 Decision path: